How Somatic Therapy Helps Heal Body Image Struggles and Disordered Eating

 How is somatic therapy different from traditional talk therapy?

-Do I have to talk about my trauma in detail?
+Do I have to talk about my trauma in detail for somatic therapy to work?

-Is somatic therapy suitable for eating disorders?
+Is somatic therapy appropriate for disordered eating and body image struggles?

 Previous